KarlokZhang/seek-code-test/README.md

 - ESLint and Prettier for code quality
 - Husky for git hooks

+## 📝 Code Quality

+- ESLint is configured for code linting
+- Prettier is used for code formatting
+- Husky is set up for pre-commit hooks

 ## 📋 Prerequisites

 - Node.js (Latest LTS version recommended)